 Yes, you may pair the summer mentorship program with participation in other programs, as long as you will have an Internet connection for the duration of the program — and the time needed to complete all drafting, discussion, peer review, and portfolio assembly tasks.
 The most important part of the mentorship is having the time to be in conversation with your mentor, write new work, and offer feedback to your peers.
 Keep this in mind as you plan your summer commitments!

-My school is closed and/or my guidance office is not accessible because of the ongoing COVID-19 pandemic, so I can’t get a copy of my transcript.
+My school is closed and/or my guidance office is not accessible, so I can’t get a copy of my transcript.
 Can I submit my application without it?

 Absolutely!
 The transcript is 100% optional and is used only to verify student status.
 If you don’t provide a transcript with your application, we can work to verify student status either with a transcript or another way upon acceptance to the program.